B.S. in Recreation

-The Bachelor's degree in Recreation is a nationally accredited program comprised of a core set of classes and courses split generally between concentration courses and major electives.
+The Bachelor's degree in Recreation is comprised of a core set of classes and courses split generally between concentration courses and major electives.
 Graduates completing one of these concentrations are eligible to apply for national and state certification.
 While the general recreation degree is the most flexible in terms of choosing related electives, students may instead elect to complete a more specialized course of study in one of our two approved concentrations within the B.S.
 Recreation Degree.

 Information about the concentrations can be found on the links below.

 Students pursuing the Recreation or Recreation Management degree find careers in: